thenickdude/snap-to-s3/Readme.md

-                               files of each partition --sse mode                   Enables server-side encryption, valid modes are AES256 and aws:kms --sse-kms-key-id id          KMS key ID to use for aws:kms encryption, if not using the S3 master KMS key
+                               files of each partition --sse mode                   Enables server-side encryption, valid modes are AES256 and aws:kms --sse-kms-key-id id          KMS key ID to use for aws:kms encryption, if not using the S3 master KMS key --gpg-recipient keyname      Encrypt the image for the given GPG recipient (add multiple times for multiple recipients)

 Validate uploaded snapshots

   --validate                   Validate uploaded snapshots from S3 against the original EBS snapshots (can
-                               be combined with --migrate) --all                        Validate all snapshots whose tag is set to "migrated" --one                        ... or validate any one snapshot whose tag is set to "migrated" --snapshots SnapshotId ...   ... or provide an explicit list of snapshots to validate (tags are ignored)
+                               be combined with --migrate) --gpg-session-key key        See readme for details --all                        Validate all snapshots whose tag is set to "migrated" --one                        ... or validate any one snapshot whose tag is set to "migrated" --snapshots SnapshotId ...   ... or provide an explicit list of snapshots to validate (tags are ignored)